 The upper border of the neck is a line drawn from the edge of the lower jaw to the mastoid process, then along the superior nuchal line of the occipital bone to the external occipital protuberance.

 The lower border of the neck is drawn from the manubrium of the sternum to the upper edges of the clavicles, then along the acromions to the spinous process of the 7th cervical vertebra.

 The anterior region of the neck is bordered from above by the upper edge of the lower jaw, from below by the handle of the sternum, and laterally by the anterior edges of the sternocleidomastoid muscles.
 The anterior region is an unpaired region.

-The lateral region of the neck is paired, each area is bordered in front by the posterior edge of the sternocleidomastoid muscle, behind by the anterior edge of the trapezius muscle, below by the clavicle.
+The lateral region of the neck is paired, each area is bordered in front by the rear margin of the sternocleidomastoid muscle, behind by the anterior edge of the trapezius muscle, below by the clavicle.
 The upper border is absent since the trapezius and sternocleidomastoid muscles form an acute angle.